GEOG 327 : Politics, Markets and Economies

 |Web-based research exercise|

-For this course, you can expect 2 hours of lectures (in-person or online), 1 hour of tutorial* (a total of five),3-4 hours of reading and thinking about the content, and 3 hours of work on assignments and/or test preparation.
+For this course, you can expect hours of lectures (in-person or on-line), a hour tutorial* (a total of five), [3-4] hours of reading and thinking about the content and hours of work on assignments and/or test preparation.

 Attendance is expected at scheduled classes including lectures and laboratories/tutorials to complete components of the course.
 Lectures will be available as recordings but tutorials will not be available as recordings.